NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

-njbia cannabis panel NJ adult-use cannabis industry
+njbia cannabis panel NJ adult-use cannabis industry Kevin Sabet

 Leading prohibitionist Kevin Sabet was given time to speak before the panel.
-He acknowledged his efforts are funded by the former drunkard and pill popper Patrick Kennedy whose wife is running for Congress in NJ-2.
+He acknowledged his efforts are funded by the former drunkard and pill popper Patrick Kennedy, whose wife is running for Congress in NJ-2.

 Cannabis Prohibitionist Raises Issues

 Sabet said it would be bad to legalize.
-Despite that, he claimed to be dedicated to science” and claimed non-partisan and not about reefer madness,” though he pushes it more effectively than others.
+Despite that, he claimed to be dedicated to science,” and claimed non-partisan and not about reefer madness,” though he pushes it more effectively than others.
 Everything he says makes cannabis sound terrible.

 His group Smart Approaches to Marijuana (SAM) is not involved in fighting legalization for various reasons.
 It is likely they have read the writing on the wall or cannot find money to back their cause.